-If you have relatively simple affairs and sound financial knowledge, using online services and basic guidance may be all your need.
+If you have relatively simple affairs to deal with and sound financial knowledge, using online services and basic guidance may be all your need.

-However, beware that the services above are far removed from full-blown advice.
-They cannot offer in-depth analysis of your financial situation, or offer product recommendations.
+But beware that the services above are far removed from full-blown advice.
+They cannot offer in-depth analysis of your financial situation, nor offer product recommendations.